Denver Car Accident AttorneyRequest Free Consultation

 What You Should Never Say After a Car Wreck

 Just as it is important to know what to do after an accident, it’s also crucial to understand what not to do.
 Even seemingly innocent statements can be twisted and used against you.
 Some examples of things you should never say after an accident include:

 - “I think…” When talking to the police after the accident, answer the officer’s questions truthfully and as accurately as you can, but don’t offer additional information.
 Never speculate on your speed or distance from the other vehicle at the time of the crash.
 Simply say, “I don’t know” or avoid saying anything at all.

 - “I accept” The other driver’s insurance company will likely try to settle quickly and cheaply.
 Never accept any offers without first calling Fuicelli & Lee to speak with an experienced car accident lawyer.

 - “I’m not hurt” Adrenaline often masks pain and injuries after a crash.
 Visit a doctor or hospital immediately after an accident, even if you don’t think you are seriously hurt.

 - “I’m sorry” This phrase is often taken as an admission of guilt.

-If you’ve been injured in a car accident, contact Fuicelli & Lee, P.C. today at 303-355-7202 for a free consultation.
-We welcome clients from Denver, Longmont, Pueblo and neighboring communities across the Front Range.
+If you’ve been injured in a car accident, contact Fuicelli & Lee today at (303) 355-7202 for a free consultation.
+Our Denver personal injury attorneys welcome clients from Denver, Longmont, and neighboring communities across the Front Range.
 Se habla Español.